thechandanbhagat/group-code/README.md

 #### Using the Explorer

-1. Open the Group Code Explorer in one of these ways:
+1. Open the Group Code Explorer:
    - Click on the Group Code icon in the Activity Bar
    - Find "Group Code" in the Explorer view
-   - Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P) and run "View: Show Group Code"
+   - Command Palette: "View: Show Group Code"

 2. Expand a functionality group to see all related code sections
 3. Click on any code section to navigate directly to that file and line